 A grade pins (standard)

-It’s the highest quality, some may have minor defects only visible during a thorough examination, but they still look gorgeous.
+It’s the highest quality, some may have minor defects only visible during a thorough examination, but they still look very nice.

 Some example of A grade defects: